-Cerebral Palsy is a condition in which the brain of the baby gets damaged before birth, during delivery or labour or when a child is in between 3 to 5 years of age, due to various reasons.
+Cerebral Palsy is a condition in which the brain of the baby gets damaged before birth, during delivery or labour or when a child is between three to five years of age, due to various reasons.
 It permanently affects body movement and muscle coordination but it does not get worse over time.

 Types of Cerebral Palsy

 The effects of Cerebral Palsy may vary in degree from one child to another.
 In some, it may be severe and may restrict the child from walking or they have to walk around with the help of some special equipment and in some, it may be mild and the child may walk in an awkward manner but may not require any help.

 There are chiefly four main types of Cerebral Palsy: